DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Trips in the past have gone as far as Mexico, New York and Beijing.
 Closer to home we have visited Paris, Barcelona and Venice.

-For the last few academic years we ran successful trips to Rome, Milan and London.
-The trips in Graphics have had extremely positive feedback relating to the effects they had, not only on students work, but also on their own life experiences, we place a lot of value in the inspirations that world cultures have on our creative and personal intentions.
+For the last few academic years, we ran successful trips to Rome, Milan and Budapest.
+The trips in Graphics have had extremely positive feedback relating to the effects they had, not only on student's work, but also on their own life experiences, we place a lot of value in the inspirations that world cultures have on our creative and personal intentions.

-If taking the digital pathway with your work, you will be expected to get your personal investigation professionally printed and costs are usually around £30-40+ dependent on format choices, paper quality and page count.
+If taking the digital pathway with your work, you will be expected to get your personal investigation professionally printed and costs are usually around £30-40+ depending on format choices, paper quality and page count.

 Access to your own hardware and a graphics tablet for use outside of college is advantageous but not essential.

 Yes.
 Written work is integrated into the projects you undertake.
 You will need to annotate, analyse and evaluate your work and the work of others.
-All of this writing is reflective of your thoughts and opinions, we are looking for an insight into your thinking, this isn't about exam style questions, it's about articulating what is in your mind.
+All of this writing is reflective of your thoughts and opinions, we are looking for insight into your thinking, this isn't about exam style questions, it's about articulating what is in your mind.

-Within the introductory period you will work on many small tasks that fit under 3 specialisms, Branding/Advertising, Editorial Design and Illustration/Animation.
+Within the introductory period, you will work on many small tasks that fit under 3 specialisms, Branding/Advertising, Editorial Design and Illustration/Animation.
 This is in order to develop broad creative skills to use as a foundation.
-Once you begin your 'Personal Investigation' the possibilities then open up, you have control of what direction to pursue for further study.
+Once you begin your 'Personal Investigation' the possibilities then open up and you have control of what direction to pursue for further study.
 During this time you will be given clear guidance and advice to help you achieve your newfound goals but fundamentally, the choice is yours.

 To some degree, yes.
 You will not be expected to draw lifelike objects or studies into the human form but this is an art based course and drawing is helpful for recording observations, exploring ideas and communicating designs.